SSoundSlicr

 What is the maximum file size?

-The MVP file limit is 100MB.
+The current version file limit is 100MB.

 Do I need an account?